ray-project/kuberay/README.md

 KubRay is an open source toolkit to run Ray applications on Kubernetes.

-KubeRay provides several tools to improve running and managing Apache Ray's experience on Kubernetes.
+KubeRay provides several tools to improve running and managing Ray's experience on Kubernetes.

 - Ray Operator
 - Backend services to create/delete cluster resources (incubating)